Pembrokeshire

 • Prince of Wales 1 Laws Street Pembroke Dock SA72 6DJ Telephone(01646) 622700

-A Small locals pub on the southeast limits of Pembroke Dock near the fire station.
+A small locals pub on the south-east limits of Pembroke Dock near the fire station.
 In a converted cottage in a predominantly residential area of Pembroke Dock.
-This pub could be quit easily passed by, but is worth a visit.
-A few unusual beers including German are occasionally on draught Exposed beams help to give character and atmosphere.
+This pub could be quite easily passed by, but is worth a visit.
+A few unusual beers including German are occasionally on draught.
+Exposed beams help to give character and atmosphere.
 Live music at weekends which can get quite busy.
 Simple food served on TV sport days.
 There is occasionally a real cider.

 • Rose & Crown 71 Queen Street Pembroke Dock SA72 6JE Telephone(01646) 683067